swarm-game/swarm/SCENARIOS.md

   specified in the `robots` section.
 A copy of the robot will be created at each location in the `map` where it is drawn.

-  In general, multiple robots may be in a single location, but there is currently no way to specify more than one robot for a cell in the world description.
+  Although multiple robots may be in a single location in general, there is currently no way to specify more than one robot for a cell in the world description.

 If a 1-tuple is used, it specifies a terrain value with no entity or robot.
 A 2-tuple specifies a terrain value and entity, but no robot.